micbinks - UK holiday, leisure & tourist attraction images

 Museum of Shops, 'How We Lived Then', Eastbourne, Sussex Feb 2004

-Our first leisure trip out to somewhere in 2004 was to the Museum of Shops - How We Lived Then - in Eastbourne, Sussex.
-This was for Mike's birthday treat, after all, he must remember all this old stuff in shops from his childhood!
+Our first leisure trip out to somewhere in 2004 was to the Museum of Shops - How We Lived Then - in Eastbourne in East Sussex to see how shops looked in bygone times.
+This visit was Mike's nostalgic birthday treat; after all, he must remember all the old artefacts shops of old sold in his childhood!

 Museum of Shops entrance in Cornfield Road, Eastbourne

-The entrance to the Museum of Shops in Eastbourne is in Cornfield Road and the frontage looks like an old shop itself.
-We just made it before a group of French kids descended on the place!
+The entrance to the Museum of Shops in Eastbourne is in Cornfield Road and the fascinating frontage looks just like an old shop itself, providing a glimpse of many nostalgic artefacts from a bygone era.

-Once inside the Museum of Shops we wandered the 'streets' looking in all the shop windows as we went and luckily had the whole place to ourselves as February is hardly peak tourist season.
+Once inside the Museum of Shops we wandered the 'streets' looking in all the shop windows as we went.
+Luckily we had the whole place to ourselves as February is hardly peak tourist season.

 This shop in Eastbourne's Museum of Shops had a collection of china egg cups and ordainments.
-There was rather a lot of stuff crammed into most of the exhibits we thought.
+With a lot of stuff crammed into most of the exhibits it did look a little too 'busy' though.

-In the Grocer's shop this swarve looking shopkeeper seemed to stock everything, some of the products undoubtedly wouldn't be allowed now!
+In the Grocer's shop this swarve looking shopkeeper seemed to stock pretty much everything, some of the products undoubtedly wouldn't be allowed now!
 How We Lived Then!

-No, they didn't have digital cameras in the olden days Belinda!
-Just cumbersome looking box brownies here in the photography store.
+No, they didn't have digital cameras in the olden days, just cumbersome looking box brownies here in the wonderful old fashioned photography shop.

 Here we have the Chemist's products laid out on the counter, all with the labels neatly facing the customers.
 Did shopkeepers really dress like this?